mgrundy/billboard_yt_playlist_creator/README.md

 This program is built from [Adam Goforth's Billboard Top N Playlist creator](https://github.com/aag/billboard_yt_playlist_creator).
 Finding his work allowed me to get this working within an house.
 GPL FTW!

+Also note that while this works it is super crufty right now.
+I'm not sure if the pipenv bits work at all.
+There is next to zero argument checking.
+Running it like this works:

+python3 createsetplaylist.py -l setlist -t "Test Set Play List"

 An example of what the script creates can be seen here: